 Gift Ideas From $21 – $50

-A bigger budget lets you get your grandparents a wide range of practical, consumable, and sentimental gifts, like relaxing self-care products, gear for their favorite hobby, or useful tech.
+A bigger budget lets you get your grandparents a wide range of practical, consumable, and sentimental gifts, like a gift basket of scrumptious treats, gear for their favorite hobby, or useful tech.

 12. A Custom Cutting Board

-Whether they use them to slice meat or vegetables or to create a holiday charcuterie, grandparents who love to entertain can’t have too many cutting boards.
-A bamboo, walnut, or mahogany cutting board from Copper Fox Company comes engraved with the names of Grandma or Grandpa’s key ingredients: their grandchildren.
+Whether they use them to slice meat or vegetables or create a holiday charcuterie, grandparents who love to entertain can’t have too many cutting boards.
+A bamboo, walnut, or mahogany cutting board from EPS Digital on Etsy comes engraved with the names of Grandma or Grandpa’s key ingredients: their grandchildren.
 Because it’s engraved and not painted, it’s not only decorative, but they can safely use it for food.

 13. A Family Cookbook